White Window 1.xx User's Guide

 Tabular format options

-Screen - Tabular | Bandwidth | QThe bandwidth value (Q) of parametric filters can be entered as fractions of an octave or as Q itself.
+The bandwidth value (Q) of parametric filters can be entered as fractions of an octave or as Q itself.
 The mode can be switched by use of the right mouse button on the Q or Bandwidth label cell at the top of the column.
+Filters can be bypassed (only when online) in tabular mode by toggling the Bypass button in the filter's row.
+The label cell at the top of the column allows a Set All/Clear All option available with the right mouse button.

 Note: Bypassed filters are still present in the device but are momentarily disabled.
 The unit forgets the bypass condition upon reset, so this parameter is intended only to temporarily remove a filter's effects.